Reading

 How do we do this?

-God in the person of the Son, having borne our sins on the cross at Calvary, making it possible for us His people to return.
+God in the Person of the Son, having borne our sins on the cross at Calvary, made it possible for us His people to return.

-Through Christ’s work we are restored into a right relationship with our Creator God, keeping both sides of the covenant, and both aspects of blessing for obedience and cursing for disobedience.
+Through Christ’s work we are restored into a right relationship with our Creator God, Him keeping both sides of the covenant, becoming curse for us (our disobedience) and bringing blessing through His righteousness (obedience).

 Hallelujah, what a Saviour!